tafinha/planets/README.md

 # Demo session of Git

-For this Git session we will have the help of Wolfman and Dracula.
+For this Git session we will have the help of Wolfman.
+Dracula you are out!